federgraph/fleetrace-angular-fr03e1/README.md

-﻿# FR03E1
+﻿# FR03E

-FR03E1 alias FREO is the event-only Angular fat client application for the FR (fleetrace) family of projects.
+FR03E is the set of event-only Angular fat client applications for the FR (fleetrace) project.

 Use the base-href value of `/freo/` when the build is intended to be served from a Delphi application.
+Use the base-href value of `/frjk/` when the build is intended to be served from a Jekyll site.

 Use a folder comparison against FR03A1 to see what is different between the two.
 Read the readme file for the FR03A1 project.